 Students who enter the IBBS concentration without a core course or equivalent must complete one of the IBBS core courses.
-Students may elect to complete up to six credits designated Special Topics with the approval of their Ph.D. supervisor.
+Students may elect to complete up to six credits designated Special Topics with the approval of their Ph.D. supervisor and/or the student's Ph.D.
+Supervisory Committee.